PhilJons/aura-ai/README.md

 ---

-Built with ❤️ using Vercel, Next.js, and Azure
+Built with ❤️ using Cursor, Claude, Vercel, Next.js, and Azure